LucasXavierChurchman/Sentiment-vs-Excitement/README.md

 Let's try and find out.

 ## Data:
-For this project, using user activity data from either Reddit and Twitter was considered.
+For this project, using comments/tweets from either Reddit or Twitter were considered.
 In the end, Reddit comments were used for a few reasons.

   * Structure: the comment-board design of reddit is easier to follow than Twitter's handing of tweets and their reply threads.
 Also, determining a commenters' team allegiance is much easier thanks to user flair and teams having individual subreddits, both of which turned out to be critical for this analysis